The Asatir: Name

+Date

+The consensus is that the Asatir was written in the 10th or 11th century.

+In the 1920s, Moses Gaster dated the text to the third century BC.
+However, this theory was discredited by Ze'ev Ben-Hayyim in the 1940s, who produced the last critical edition of the text.
+Ben-Hayyim showed that the text could not have been written before the 10th century CE.
+The Aramaic used to write the Asatir was the Aramaic being used from the 10th and 11th centuries, and the Asatir is aware of Islamic developments in history.
+Some historians have posited that the language of the Asatir is particularly comparable to the literary style of the 11th century Arabic poetry of Abū'l-Ḥasan aṣ-Ṣūrī.
+(Note: Ab Isda (Ab Ḥisda) of Tyre of the eleventh century, also known by his kunya أبو الحسن (Abu'l Ḥasan), to whom the authorship of the first (original) Samaritan Arabic translation is attributed, is the author of the كتاب الطباخ (Kitāb aṭ-Ṭabbāḫ) [see: JRUL Sam. codex 9A], the famous polemic treatise against Judaism, Christianity, Islam and Karaism.
+A certain number of prayers in late Aramaic are also ascribed unto him [see: SL 70–72, 79–81, 875–877].)

 Literary style and content

 The epithet used to describe Nimrod in Genesis 10:8, namely, Gibbor, is rendered by the author of The Asatir as "giant," rather than "mighty one."
 According to The Asatir, there were several kings, one in succession after the other, one of whose names was Nimrod.
 Seth is said to have built the city of Antioch, one of the cities inhabited before the Genesis flood narrative.
 In contrast, Noah, after the Great Deluge, is said to have been buried in the Tomb of the Patriarchs in Hebron, along with Adam, the first man.
 The alleged grave of Adam aligns with Jewish tradition.

 The Asatir describes the descendants of two of the sons of Shem, viz.
 Lud and Aram, as having settled in a region of Afghanistan formerly known as Khorasan but known in Arabic as the Jazirah "region, island".
 Elam and Ashur are said to have settled in places north of Ur of the Chaldees.

 The first half of the 11th chapter contains a description of the borders of the Land of Israel, in which some of the place names mentioned are no longer identifiable.
 Some suggest that the author's familiarity with the geography of Syria leads to the conclusion that he may have lived in the Levant, where large Samaritan communities then flourished in Acre, Tyre, and Damascus.